Gurleenbaidwan/Apple-Website-using-React/README.md

 ## Screenshots

-Check more Screenshots in image folder
+Check more Screenshots in imagefinal folder

 ## Tech Stack